 Since shotguns are pointed, not aimed, it is important that they “fit” the shooter.
 There are probably as many opinions on this subject as there are fishing guides in the Rockport area.
-So what the hell, here’s my $0.02 worth or as Ed Hefty would say, “$10.00 worth of free advice”.
+So what the hell, here’s our $0.02 worth - or as Ed Hefty would say, “$10.00 worth of free advice.”

-A shotgun should be short enough to be mounted easily, long enough to be held comfortably.
-Low enough such that the shooters eye is perfectly aligned with the barrels without having to check the gun tightly.
+A shotgun should be short enough to be mounted easily and long enough to be held comfortably.
+It should be low enough such that the shooter's eye is perfectly aligned with the barrels without having to check the gun tightly.

 The answer to this question is both yes and no. In order to understand the answer to this question, you must understand some particular things about gun fit.

-We make it clear to our customers that if their weight changes 10% either way, it will affect their gun fit.
-Weight fluctuations will affect the shape of your face which in turn effects the position of the shooting eye when your face touches the comb of the stock.
+We make it clear to our customers that if their bodyweight changes 10 percent either way, it will affect their gun fit.
+Weight fluctuations will affect the shape of your face, which in turn affects the position of the shooting eye when your face touches the comb of the stock.

 The length of your stock is perhaps the easiest dimension to convert one gun to another.
-How long a stock needs to be has more to do with arm length and neck length than anything else and that doesn’t fluctuate much once a person is 22-25 years old.
+How long a stock needs to be has more to do with arm length and neck length than anything else.
+That doesn’t fluctuate much once a person is 22-25 years old.

-Cast and drop on the other hand are the most difficult, because the shape of the comb determines how much of either dimension is necessary.
-The reason for this is the cast and drop dimension is taken from the center of the top of the comb of the gun (See photo).
-The critical dimension is not where the center of the comb is, it is however the shape of the side of the comb that determines where the side of the comb needs to be.
-That is where the face will contact the stock.
-The wider the comb the more cast and drop a person must have in order to get the gun to fit and shoot where they look.
+The critical dimension is not where the center of the comb is.
+It is, however, the shape of the side of the comb that determines where the side of the comb needs to be.
+That's where the face will contact the stock.
+The wider the comb, the more cast and drop a person must have in order to get the gun to fit and shoot where they look.

-We have even seen a persons’ gun fit change dramatically as their move and mount improves.
+We have even seen a person's gun fit change dramatically as their move and mount improves.
 As a person begins to develop a style of shooting, the consistency of their gun mount improves.
 As the consistency of their gun mount improves, so will the opportunity to have a more perfect gun fit.
-We have seen this take as few as 2 years and as many as 5 or 6 depending on how often the shooter shoots.
+We have seen this take as few as two years and as many as five or six, depending on how often the shooter shoots.

-We have also had students go to great lengths to try to get 2 guns to fit and feel the same.
+We have also had students go to great lengths to try to get two guns to fit and feel the same.
 The dimensions and stock shape can be perfect on both guns.
 The weight of the wood can be perfect to the ounce.
-The metal parts can be weighed and meticulously altered to be exactly the same and yet when they are assembled the two guns just don’t feel the same although there is not a lot of difference – there is some.
+The metal parts can be weighed and meticulously altered to be exactly the same.
+And yet when they are assembled, the two guns just don’t feel the same.
+Although there is not a lot of difference, there is some.

 We have watched Tate fit many guns.
 He takes a customer to the pattern plate and determines what needs to be done to the gun and goes directly to his shop and alters the butt stock (while you watch).
 Then it’s back to the pattern plate to see if it needs anything else.
 If not, it’s to the clays course to shoot targets.
 At the end of the day you know without a doubt that your gun fits.